Joan-gao/doggle/README.md

 ## Technical Highlights

-1. **Secure User Authentication**: Utilizes Firebase and Google Cloud SQL for secure sign-in/sign-up, ensuring data privacy and enabling CRUD operations for user information and bill records while providing personalized financial insights based on user-provided details.
+1. **Secure User Authentication**: Utilize Firebase and Google Cloud SQL for secure sign-in/sign-up, ensuring data privacy and enabling CRUD operations for user information and bill records while providing personalized financial insights based on user-provided details.

-2. **Comprehensive Data Visualization**: Offers a clear overview and detailed analysis of income, expenses, and budget trends with dynamic visualizations, allowing easy modifications and management of financial entries by month, year, or day.
+2. **Comprehensive Data Visualization**: Offer a clear overview and detailed analysis of income, expenses, and budget trends with dynamic visualizations, allowing easy modifications and management of financial entries by month, year, or day.

-3. **AI-Powered Chatbot**: Integrates an AI chatbot using finetuned Gemini models for real-time bill classification and personalized spending suggestions.
+3. **AI-Powered Chatbot**: Integrate an AI chatbot using finetuned Gemini models for real-time bill classification and personalized spending suggestions.
 Through prompt engineering, the chatbot is designed as a cute bookkeeping puppy that uses playful language to reduce financial management stress.

 ## Chatbot User Interaction Examples